ehernandez0123/MechaCar_Statistical_Analysis/README.md

 ![lot_summary](https://user-images.githubusercontent.com/118491043/227822232-28d7b137-ef36-4d1c-bd7c-e935c7fa9f17.png)

 Overall, the variance for the entire dataset indicates that the current manufacturing data meets the 100 pounds per square inch variance limitation.
-However, if we look at the third lot individually, it demonstrates a much higher variance.
+However, if we look at each lot individually, lot 3 demonstrates a much higher variance.
 Therefore there is a possiblity that a third of the lot does not meet the necessary suspension coils requirement.

 ## T-Tests on Suspension Coils